Editor’s Note: In honor of the July 4th holiday, we are republishing the results of our 2018 survey on the modern American Dream.

 “I’m close to retirement.
 I’m married, have always had a good job, own a nice house, and had four kids.
 Yet I don’t think I’ve ever felt as financially stable as my parents.
 Will Social Security be there for me?
 Don’t know.
 Will my pension get reduced or eliminated?
 Don’t know.
 Will my investments sustain me or tank?
 Don’t know.
 I’ve worked for 40 years and would love to stop, but I’m nervous about the predictability of the future.
 I don’t think my parents had the same concerns.
 Once they had the American Dream, they had it.
 I feel it slip in and out of my hands.”—61-year-old educator from Troy, Michigan

-“I believe my parents’ dream was to make their world, including the world of me and my siblings, a better place.
+“I believe my parents’ dream was to make their world, including mine and my siblings’ world, a better place.
 My dream is to do well by doing good, to achieve a level of economic success that allows me to give back to others.”—68-year-old executive coach from Hoboken, New Jersey